 Fees can be high and may increase over time

 Investors in property syndicates pay fees to cover specialist services such as property management, legal and financial services.
-This can result in high fees that could increase even further over time.
+This can result in high fees that could increase over time.

-Make sure you read and understand the investment information.
-When you’re looking to join a property syndicate, you will receive documents explaining how the syndicate operates and what the risks are.
+When you’re looking to invest in a property syndicate, you will receive documents explaining how the syndicate operates, what the fees are, and what the risks are.
+Key documents include: